aswathyseb/workflows/ruffus/README.md

 The main workflow is in `vcf.py` file.

-All the helper functions that the main workflow uses are in helper.py
+All the helper functions that the main workflow uses are in `helper.py`

 ### How to run?

-    # Runs using 4 processors and parameters specified in config file.
+Run using 4 processors and parameters specified in config file.

     python vcf.py --config config.yaml  -j 4

 To view all the commandline options